zmwangx/YODO/README.md

 A sample gunicorn + systemd deployment setup is shown in [`etc/gunicorn-systemd.service`](etc/gunicorn-systemd.service).

 Again, do NOT deploy this to a public facing network.

+## Environment variables

+- `STATE_DIRECTORY`: required.
+Absolute path to the directory for file storage.
+This directory should support atomic file creation and renaming.
+- `MAX_CONTENT_LENGTH`: optional, defaults to 10,485,760 (10MiB).
+The server rejects larger requests with 413 Request Entity Too Large.

 ## Motivation